Alerovere/XBeach_BanzaiPipeline/README.md

 4. To change tides, edit the "tide" file.
 5. Run XBeach
 6. Optionally, open the jupyter notebook file and export each timestep of the model in a separate folder.
 These images can be turned into a video.

+The bathymetry has been interpolated into the model grid from the SOEST HAWAII datasets: http://www.soest.hawaii.edu/hmrg/multibeam/bathymetry.php